KarloSiric/CypherEngine/docs/architecture.md

 - code is concentrated in `src/CypherEngine/`
 - the project has core runtime, SDL3 windowing, OpenGL bootstrap, math, shader, mesh, and camera foundations
 - command/cvar/cfg/filesystem subsystems already exist as early engine services
+- the next major architectural focus is completing Common before building larger runtime/editor systems
-- the next major missing seam is memory/resource ownership, input, material/texture runtime, and real world content
+- resource ownership, input, material/texture runtime and real world content remain future runtime seams

 That is acceptable for now, as long as new work follows the documented target structure from this point forward.